Coder-CH1/ChatsApp/README.md

 # ChatsApp
-Chats based app in flutter
+Chats based app in flutter with superbase and websocket.